AEW2015/WARP_Core/Debug/readme.md

 This tcl script allows you to program and debug the processor

-Current passcode is e8, use it before all commands
+Current passcode bscan is 0xdeadbeef , use it at the front of bscan commands.